 Code Club UK is a nationwide network of volunteers and educators who run free coding clubs for young people aged 9 - 13.
 We are a key educational programme of the Raspberry Pi Foundation, a charity that aims to empower people to learn digital making skills.

-We're looking for a group of 3 - 4 students to volunteer to run a club at their local primary school, library, or community centre for an hour a week.
+We're looking for groups of 3 - 4 students to volunteer to run a club at their local primary school, library, or community centre for an hour a week.
 (You don't have to sign up as a group as we will help arrange that.)
 Someone from the venue will be there to support you too.

 To volunteer at a Code Club you need to: